On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Solution Setups Affecting the Success Probability

 \subsection{Evaluation of Density Increasing with the New Set of Solutions}

-In fact, the density of solutions within the grid affects the final success probability achieved by the LQW algorithm.
-We already analyzed decreases in density of solutions by the addition of unmarked vertices using both the $M_m$ and $P_{L, m}$ sets.
-Regarding increases in density of solutions, we complement this analysis here using the $P_{L, m}$ set since results using the $M_m$ set are found in~\cite{nahimovs_lackadaisical}.
-Increases in density of solutions occur by having more marked vertices in a grid of fixed size $L$ x $L$.
+The density of solutions within the grid affects the final success probability achieved by the LQW algorithm.
+We already analyzed decreases in the solution density by adding unmarked vertices using both the $M_m$ and $P_{L, m}$ sets.
+Regarding increases in the density of solutions, we complement this analysis here using the $P_{L, m}$ set since results using the $M_m$ set are found in~\cite{nahimovs_lackadaisical}.
+Increases in the density of solutions occur by having more marked vertices in a fixed-size grid of $L$ x $L$.

 Figure~\ref{fig:add_m_multiple_L} shows the final success probability as a function of the number of solutions $m$ for grids with different numbers $L$ of vertices per dimension.
 The colored lines represent the results for grids with $L$ varying from $100$ to $1000$ and with the number of solutions $m= \{1,2,\ldots,10\}$ following the $P_{L, m}$ set.